Category: Musings

 Or maybe for them it’s more like, in animal form, of course, am I tripping?
 Didn’t this all happen at a different time yesterday?
 No?
 I don’t remember.
 Ok, whatever.

 I like to imagine what a life must be like not measured by external clocks, and tedious domestic tasks, and excruciating tax returns.
-In the case of birds, I like to imagine just how completely different they think and perceive simply because they live in the up and down, as well as horizontal planes.
+In the case of birds, I like to imagine just how completely different they think and perceive than we do simply because they live in the up and down, as well as horizontal planes.
 Like what does that do to a mind?
+I want to know, I try to imagine.
 I like to think of their freedom.
-At least I like to think about the freedom of it at first.

-What is that like?
+What is that like to think that way?
 Not see a fence as a fence.
 What was it like to ride the slide of air that slips over tree and around the shed.
 If we could tap into that, how would we feel about these things that are so commonplace that we barely notice them?
-How would that change how we think, the way our thoughts are shaped, the drifts of our dreams.
+How would that change how we think, the way our thoughts are shaped, the drifts of our dreams?

 It was swans that impressed upon me the most how miserable it must be to tolerate the bite and gnashing of the Canadian winter and you have no other choice but to tolerate it.
 Swans live a long time compared to a robin, somewhere like 15-20 years in the wild.
 That’s a lot of winters.
-Long winters.
+Long, long winters – four, five times longer than ours – think of that!

 I felt the misery deeply for no other reason of the sheer irritability of one swan, and the biting cold of the time I observed it.
 Everything about this swan said unhappy.
 I’ve never seen an animal in the world that just seemed so… cantankerous.
 That’s a hard winter.

 Sometimes we would feed them, delighting in the way humans delight in making an animal respond to something we’re doing.
 We are still children at heart.
 Look at them eat!
-Oh, that one gets none, and try as we might, the bully birds don’t give that one with a missing foot much chance to eat.
+Oh, that one gets none, and try as we might, as much food as we throw to it, the bully birds don’t give that one with a missing foot much chance to eat.
 I remember that foot, and the slight phantom physical pain it would give me.
 I tossed the food into the mass, but then as quick as I could, tossed another handful farther and farther away from the hoard in the direction of the lame thing, hoping to give it a fighting chance for this night.
 Don’t mess with nature, but there we were, messing.

 The aggravated swan took a dislike to one of the mallard mandrake ducks huddling nearby, and took to snatching at its chest feathers, plucking them out.
 I imagined that was a sensitive spot on a duck for a plucking, particularly in the freezing cold.
 Back the fuck up, duck.